Larnx/Larnx_User_Interface/README.md

 2) Next, download or clone the repository to your local machine.

 3) Within the application directory, run: "npm install".
-This will update all neccessary dependancies.
+This will update all necessary dependencies

 4) Run application with: